-- Provide a meaningful context to link new information and past knowledge. - Organize information into coherent groups or themes. - Use devices to improve memory such as mnemonic patterns, maps, charts, comparisons, grouping, highlighting of key words or first letters, visual images and rhymes. - Identify central ideas, patterns or relationships within information or sets of facts
+- Provide a meaningful context to link new information and past knowledge. - Organize information into coherent groups or themes. - Use devices to improve memory such as mnemonic patterns, maps, charts, comparisons, groupings, highlighting of key words, visual images and rhymes. - Identify central ideas, patterns or relationships within information or sets of facts.